Lectures on LHC Physics: Higgs physics

-In analogy to the massive photon case, to write a gauge-invariant Lagrangian for massive fermions we have to add something else to our minimal Standard Model Lagrangian.
+In analogy to the massive photon case, to write a gauge--invariant Lagrangian for massive fermions we have to add something else to our minimal Standard Model Lagrangian.
 Note that this addition does not have to be a fundamental scalar Higgs field, dependent on how picky we are with the properties of our new Lagrangian beyond the issue of gauge invariance.

 To see what we need to add let us also look at the local $U(1)$ transformations involved.
-We start with a slightly complicated-looking way of writing the abelian \underline{hypercharge} $U(1)_Y$ and \underline{electric charge} $U(1)_Q$ transformations, making it more obvious how they mix with the neutral component of $SU(2)$ to give the electric charge.
+We start with a slightly complicated-looking way of writing the abelian \underline{hypercharge} $U(1)_Y$ and \underline{electric charge} $U(1)_Q$ transformations, making it more obvious how they mix with the neutral component of $SU(2)_L$ to give the electric charge.

-Let us start with the neutral component of the $SU(2)$ transformation $V = \exp\left( i \beta \tau_3/2 \right)$.
-Acting on a field with an $SU(2)$ charge this it not a usual $U(1)$ transformation.
+Let us start with the neutral component of the $SU(2)_L$ transformation $V = \exp\left( i \beta \tau_3/2 \right)$.
+Acting on a field with an $SU(2)_L$ charge this it not a usual $U(1)$ transformation.
 What we can do is combine it with another, appropriately chosen transformation.
 This hypercharge transformation is proportional to the unit matrix and hence commutes with all other matrices

-This relation between the charges is called the Gell-Mann--Nishijima formula.
-Acting on a left handed field the factor $\tau_3$ above is replaced by its eigenvalue $\pm 1$ for up-type and down-type fermions.
+The relation between the charge $q$, the hypercharge $y$, and the isospin $\tau_3$ is called the Gell-Mann--Nishijima formula.
+The indices $Q$ and $L$ denote quark and lepton doublets.
+Acting on a left handed field the factor $\tau_3$ above is replaced by its eigenvalue $\pm 1$ for up--type and down--type fermions.
 The $U(1)_Y$ charges or quantum numbers $y$ are the quark and lepton hypercharges of the Standard Model.
 As required by the above argument, properly combined with the isospin they give the correct electric charges $q_{Q,L}$.
-Since $\tau_3$ and the unit matrix commute with each other the combined exponentials have not additional factor a la Baker--Campbell--Hausdorff $e^A e^B = e^{A+B} e^{[A,B]/2}$.
-In analogy to Eq.(\ref{eq:su2_trafo}) left handed and right handed quark and lepton fields transform under this $U(1)_Y$ symmetry as
+Since $\tau_3$ and the unit matrix commute with each other the combined exponentials have no additional factor a la Baker--Campbell--Hausdorff $e^A e^B = e^{A+B} e^{[A,B]/2}$.
+In analogy to Eq.\eqref{eq:su2_trafo} left handed and right handed quark and lepton fields transform under this $U(1)_Y$ symmetry as

 Under a combined $SU(2)_L$ and $U(1)_Y$ transformation the left handed fermions see the hypercharge, while the right handed fermions only see the electric charge.
-Just as for the $SU(2)$ transformation $U$ we do not even have to compute anything to see that such different transformations of the left handed and right handed fermion fields do not allow for a Dirac mass term.
+Just as for the $SU(2)_L$ transformation $U$ we do not have to compute anything to see that such different transformations of the left handed and right handed fermion fields do not allow for a Dirac mass term.